NALLEN1381/DNPSPSquires/README.md

 Prompt: Please evaluate the abstract of this doctorate of nursing practice scholarly project using the Squires 2.0 criteria and the course-specific criteria.
 ```
+How well does the following text describe the evidenced-based quality improvement project?
 Does the abstract have a header for the following sections:
 Background
 Problem